 How We Help

 End of Life Choices Oregon (EOLCOR) is a non-profit organization that assists Oregonians with the Death With Dignity Act (DWDA) and Voluntarily Stop Eating and Drinking (VSED).
-We also educate in other end-of-life issues such as Advanced Directives, Physicians’ Orders for Life Sustaining Treatments (POLSTS) and patients’ rights.
+We also educate in other end-of-life issues such as Advance Directives, Physicians’ Orders for Life-Sustaining Treatments (POLSTS) and patients’ rights.
 We offer information about all options.

 The Choice is Yours